 Does My Appeal Happen Automatically?

-Whether you are convicted or plead guilty, an appeal in a criminal case does not happen automatically.
-There is the extra step of having your attorney file the notice of appeal and appellate brief arguing your case.
-As stated above, you do have the automatic right to an appeal if you have been convicted, but you have to trigger the process, so to speak.
-Criminal defendants who plead guilty (or no contest) have their request to appeal denied.
+As stated above, while you do have the automatic right to an appeal if you've been convicted, you have to trigger the process, so to speak.
+To trigger your right to an appeal, an attorney must file the notice of appeal and an appellate brief, in which they argue your reasons for appeal.
+Criminal defendants who plead guilty (or no contest) usually have their request to appeal denied.

 Timing, Court Transcripts, and Filing the Appellate Brief

 In order to get a court of appeals to look at your case, your attorney will need to file a notice of appeal in a timely fashion.
-There are rarely second chances with the deadline.
-You either meet it or you don't.
-If you don't, you’ll need good cause why didn’t following the filing rules.
-While your attorney will know more, if you have thinking of appealing, it is important you tell you attorney about your intention as soon as possible.
-If your criminal defense attorney is not skilled in appellate work, they will have to refer you to someone else.
-Regardless, the clock is ticking and you need to make sure you file you notice of appeal on time.
+There are rarely second chances with the deadline -- you either meet it or you don't.
+If you don't, you'll need good cause as to why you didn't follow the filing rules.
+For this reason, it's important to tell you attorney about your desire to file an appeal as soon as possible.
+If your criminal defense attorney isn't skilled in appellate work, they'll refer you to someone else.
+Regardless, the clock is ticking and you need to make sure you file your notice of appeal on time.

 Your lawyer will order the trial transcript from the court reporter once your notice of appeal is filed with the intermediate-level appellate court (or state Supreme Court in some jurisdictions).
 A transcript is the official record of what happened in your case.
-Your lawyer and the prosecutor will write appellate briefs arguing legal issues, supported by the trial transcript.
+Your lawyer and the prosecutor will write appellate briefs arguing legal issues, which they'll support with the trial transcript.

 Is an Appeal a Retrial?

-While you may have a new trial strategy, new evidence, or simply didn’t like your lawyer, the plain truth is that you cannot bring that into an appeal.
-Appellate judges will look only at the "four corners" of the court reporter's transcript to make sure that the verdict was correct based upon the evidence and that the trial was fair and that there wasn’t a violation of your due process rights.
+While you may have a new trial strategy, new evidence, or simply didn't like your lawyer, the plain truth is that you can't bring that into an appeal.
+Appellate judges will look only at the "four corners" of the court reporter's transcript to make sure that the verdict was correct based upon the evidence, that the trial was fair, and that there wasn't a violation of your right to due process.
 The judges will come to a decision and write an opinion stating their reasons for either affirming your conviction or granting your appeal.

 There are a few things that can happen if you appeal your case: